1983/84 SEASON

 Steve Biggins, Kevin Brock, Steve Hardwick, Trevor Hebberd, Paul Hinshelwood, Mark Jones, George Lawrence, Malcolm Shotton, Mick Vinter, Neil Whatmore.

 This was to prove to be a wonderfully successful campaign for Oxford United.
-Not only did the U’s secure promotion as Division 3 Champions, but they also enjoyed a giant-killing cup run including three epic cup ties against Manchester United, which culminated in a memorable 2-1 victory.
+Not only did the U’s secure promotion as Division 3 Champions, but they also enjoyed a giant-killing cup run, including three epic cup ties against Manchester United, culminating in a memorable 2-1 victory.

 Kit Manufacturer